frictionlessdata/pilot-ukds/README.md

 An example [Data Package Pipeline](https://github.com/frictionlessdata/datapackage-pipelines/) to harvest data from UKDS, transform, validate, define visualizations, and import into datahub.io.

 As well as the pipeline, this repository maintains a pipeline processor to add [OAI-PMH](http://www.openarchives.org/OAI/openarchivesprotocol.html) dataset metadata to the datapackage: `ukds.add_oai_metadata`.
+View specs can be added to a datapackage with the `ukds.add_datapackage_views` processor.

 The following pipeline plugins are also used by the pipeline:
 - [datapackage-pipelines-spss](https://github.com/frictionlessdata/datapackage-pipelines-spss): `spss.add_spss`